Segregation of chemicals

 - and hazard classes determined by physical properties as well, e.g. compressed gasses, liquid gasses.

-- keep acids away from most of other chemicals like metals and especially metal dust, bases and oxidizing materials;
+- keep acids away from other chemicals like metals and especially metal dust, bases and oxidizing materials;

 - keep acids and bases separately;